-Founded in 1973, ELC pursues educational justice and equity to ensure that all students receive a high-quality public education effectively preparing them to participate as citizens in a democratic society and as valued contributors to a robust economy.
-ELC focuses on state policies and practices that affect the learning and well-being of every student, with special concern for their impact on students of color.
+Founded in 1973, ELC pursues educational justice and equity to ensure that all students receive a high-quality public education.
+ELC focuses on state policies and practices that affect the learning and well-being of every student, particularly those facing disadvantages.
 ELC employs multiple strategies in its work, combining litigation and legal assistance, rigorous research, policy advocacy, communications, strategic partnerships and public engagement.
-The systemic inequities ELC has tackled over the years include inadequate school funding and resources, a lack of high-quality preschool, deplorable school building conditions, deficits in bilingual and special education, overly harsh and discriminatory discipline policies and ensuring students are protected from bullying and harassment.
+The systemic inequities ELC has tackled over the years include inadequate school funding and staff, a lack of high quality preschool, deplorable school building conditions, deficits in bilingual and special education, overly harsh and discriminatory discipline policies and ensuring students are protected from bullying and harassment.